 FAQs

 Allow the rolls to cool completely before storing them.
-Challah is always best when eaten within the same day of baking.
+Challah is always best eaten on the same day of baking.
 Place the rolls in a sealed plastic bag for up to 3 days.

 Wrap the rolls tightly in two layers of plastic and stow them in the freezer for up to 3 months.